Software-Improvement-Group/sigridci/docs/faq.md

 ### Where do I find the Sigrid CI output ?

 The results of the SigridCI run are logged in the terminal output and optional as a html artefact.
 For the artefact to be stored you will need to specify the Sigrid CI output path in your yml.
 Check out the examples for GitHub and GitLab.

+### I started using Sigrid CI, and now I suddenly see more code in Sigrid

+Sigrid supports multiple ways to upload source code.
+This documentation covers Sigrid CI, but we also support uploads via SFTP.
+If you previously used SFTP and then switch to Sigrid CI, you might see some differences.
+For example, you might suddenly see extra code, or extra components.
+This is caused by differences in how the upload is created.
+Unfortunately that means there is no "quick fix" outside of updating your configuration.
+We are happy to help you with identifying the changes, so please [contact us](mailto:support@softwareimprovementgroup.com) and we'll try to help you out.

+This also means that we recommend you to either use Sigrid CI or SFTP uploads, but not both.
+Using two ways of uploading means both uploads need to be consistent, otherwise you'll end up with expected changes in Sigrid.
+In practice this is not always convenient, so if you're using Sigrid CI we recommend you stop using SFTP and just Sigrid CI for all uploading/publishing to Sigrid.

 ## Infrastructure and security questions